nisalgunawardhana/Github-for-beginners/student-opportunities/README.md

 ## **Disclaimer**

-This information is based on the GitHub Student Developer Pack announcement dated September 30, 2025.
-Program details are subject to change.
-Please refer to the official GitHub Education website and Microsoft Learn platform for the most current and authoritative information.
+Information provided is based on the GitHub Student Developer Pack program as of October 8, 2025.
+Program details may change.
+Always refer to official GitHub Education and Microsoft Learn resources for the most current information.

 ---